Fate of many-body localization in an Abelian lattice gauge theory: Conclusions and outlook

-In this work, apart from using standard diagnostics like level spacing distributions, we introduce an intensive estimator, $\mathcal{D}=(1/N_p) \sum_\square \mathcal{D}_\square \in [0,1/4]$, whose normalized probability distribution $p(\mathcal{D})$ is calculated for mid-spectrum eigenstates using many disorder realizations for a given disorder strength $\alpha$ and ladder dimension.
-This estimator serves the dual purpose of quantifying how localized a mid-spectrum eigenstate is in Fock space (defined by the electric flux Fock states) as well as estimating the fraction of elementary plaquettes in an active (thermal) or an inactive (inert) state.
+In this work, in addition to using standard diagnostics such as level spacing distributions, we introduce an intensive estimator, $\mathcal{D}=(1/N_p) \sum_\square \mathcal{D}_\square \in [0,1/4]$, whose normalized probability distribution $p(\mathcal{D})$ is calculated for mid-spectrum eigenstates using many disorder realizations for a given disorder strength $\alpha$ and ladder dimension.
+This estimator serves the dual purpose of quantifying how localized a mid-spectrum eigenstate is in Fock space (defined by the electric flux Fock states) and estimating the fraction of elementary plaquettes in an active (thermal) or an inactive (inert) state.
 This is because while $\langle \mathcal{D}_\square \rangle= (\langle \Opots \rangle-1/2)^2$ is $1/4$ for plaquettes in perfectly localized (in Fock space) electric flux Fock states that become eigenstates at infinite disorder, its infinite-temperature value, $\mathcal{D}_{\mathrm{th}} \ll 1/4$, from explicit calculations which should hold for delocalized (in Fock space) mid-spectrum eigenstates from the eigenstate thermalization hypothesis.
 The distribution $p(\mathcal{D})$ has a pronounced maximum near $0$ ($1/4$) for small (large) $\alpha$ with a tail whose weight decreases at large (small) $\mathcal{D}$.
-The analysis of the finite-size behavior of $p(\mathcal{D})$ with increasing $L_x$ for thin ladders with $L_y=2$ for fixed disorder strengths indicates three regimes: weak disorder with a pronounced maximum near $\mathcal{D}=0$ where the weight in the tails away from the maximum rapidly decrease with increasing system size, intermediate disorder where there is no pronounced maximum near $\mathcal{D}=0$ at the available system sizes but finite-size scaling indicates an instability towards thermalization due to the probability of low $\mathcal{D}$ values increasing with increasing $L_x$, and finally strong disorder where the distribution has a pronounced maximum near $\mathcal{D}=1/4$ but the weight in the tails away from the maximum decreases very slowly with system size.
-Analysis of $p(\mathcal{D})$ for $L_x=8, 10, 12$ for thin ladders shows that $\alpha_c(L_y=2) > 40$, if at all finite, where $\alpha_c(L_y)$ is the critical disorder strength for many-body localization for a ladder of fixed width $L_y$ and $L_x \rightarrow \infty$, while the skewness of the distributions gives a finite-size estimator that scales linearly with $L_x$.
-The behavior of $p(\mathcal{D})$ for a wider $6 \times 4$ ladder as well as its skewness as a function of disorder indicates the weaker tendency of such ladders to localize compared to thin ladders and strongly suggests that $\alpha_c(L_y=4) > \alpha_c(L_y=2)$, if at all finite.
+The analysis of the finite-size behavior of the skewness of $p(\mathcal{D})$ with increasing $L_x$ (for $L_x \leq 14$) for thin ladders with $L_y=2$ allows us to estimate $\alpha_c(L_y=2)=31.04 (0.54)$ where $\alpha_c(L_y)$ is the critical disorder strength for many-body localization for a ladder of fixed width $L_y$ and $L_x \rightarrow \infty$.
+The behavior of level statistics indicators, as well as $p(\mathcal{D})$ for a wider $6 \times 4$ ladder, as a function of disorder indicates the weaker tendency of such ladders to localize compared to thin ladders and strongly suggests that $\alpha_c(L_y=4) > \alpha_c(L_y=2)$.
+This is in line with the prediction that a many-body localized phase is unstable in short-ranged interacting models for dimensions above one~\cite{MBLavalanche1}.